Gluten free oat and honey pumpkin muffins made with simple natural ingredients. Easy to make, the perfect healthy snack, nut free and dairy free too.

 - 3 eggs

-- 2 tbsp coconut milk (or any other milk of choice)
+- 2 tbsp coconut milk (or milk of choice)

 - 1 tbsp vanilla extract

-- 1/3 cup pumpkin seeds - OPTIONAL - for topping the muffins
+- 1/3 cup pumpkin seed for topping (optional)

 - Preheat oven to 180 C. Oil a 12-cup capacity muffin tray (my tray holds 1/2 cup per muffin hole, approximately), or alternatively line with muffin liners.